 Teachers from public and independent schools, licensed childcare centers, and special education programs can apply online for a Teacher Library Card.
 Learn more and sign up!

-- Educators can create playlists of activities tailored to their lessons and invite students to a "class" with a class code.
-Educators can track their students' progress.
+- Educators can create playlists of activities tailored to their lessons and invite students to a "class" with a class code and track their students' progress.

 - Students can create an avatar and "level up" the more they play.